 - Low-dose chemotherapy - This is also used to kill the cancerous cells.
 However, unlike high-dose chemotherapy, it is done where the cancer is still at the initial stages.

 - Biological therapies - Some mild drugs that are used to boost the immune function of the body.

 - Three blood cancer patients with less than 8% of life expectancy were brought back to life at Apollo hospital, India.
 Further details.

 Chemotherapy for blood cancer

 Chemotherapy is one of the most commonly used treatments for blood cancer.
 The drugs may be given orally or administered into the vein.
 These medicinal substances travel in the bloodstream and kill cancerous cells.
-Chemotherapy is mostly used in combination with some other form of therapy such as stem cell transplant.
+Chemotherapy is mostly used in combination with some other form of therapy such as bone marrow transplant.

 New methods and techniques are being innovated to increase the effectiveness and reduce the unwanted effects such as,

 - New ways to tackle cell resistance to chemotherapy drugs.

 - Trying to give shorter courses with more efficacy.

 - Differentiating the patients who really need intensive treatment and those who can do well with the lesser intensive treatment.